 “I always thought it was really unfair, actually,” she said about tellling other people’s stories.
 “We have these systems where there’s a storyteller and then there’s someone who’s actually telling the story, and we just start harvesting those things and the rewards don’t really come back to that person.”

-Jaffee opened House of Pod at 2565 Curtis St. in the Five Points neighborhood earlier this year.
+Jaffee opened House of Pod at 2565 Curtis St. in the Five Points neighborhood in 2018.

 The goal of House of Pod is to teach people not only how to produce a podcast, but also how to tell an impactful story.
 By giving people access to an easy medium like podcasts, as well as access to quality equipment, more minority populations will be able to share their stories, Jaffee said.